-f.
-General Procedures
+5. DPC General Procedures

 In all cases involving a vote on personnel decisions, eight voting members of the DPC must be present.
 The appropriate alternate member will have full voting powers when substituting for a regular committee member.

-All personnel actions will be by written ballot and counted by the Chairperson and the EOA.
+All personnel actions will be by written ballot and counted by the Department Chair.
 Ballots of DPC actions should be placed in a sealed, labeled, and dated envelope.